-IEAP laminate as a motion sensor
+IEAP as a motion sensor

-Characterization of the IEAP motion sensors by homogeneous bending
+Characterization of IEAP motion sensors by homogeneous bending

-The motion-sensing properties of the IEAPs are, by default, measured in cantilever configuration, because it also corresponds to their usage and measurement configuration in actuation mode.
+The motion-sensing properties of IEAP are, by default, measured in a cantilever configuration, because it also corresponds to their usage and measurement configuration in actuation mode.
 In this way, a multifunctional device simultaneously having sensorial and actuation capability is achieved.

 An unloaded, cantilevered actuator can bend homogeneously, if it has inconsiderable voltage drop along its electrodes.
 The electronic conductivity of the electrodes can be enhanced by using current collectors on top of the electrodes.
 In this work, IEAP Type I, which has current collectors made of gold, stands out for its low surface resistance of <1 square-1.
 Therefore, the free part (the part which can freely bend without obstructions, i.e. it is not clamped between the electric terminals) of the IEAP actuator always has a homogeneous curvature.